Shuwen-Li/SEMG-MIGNN/README.md

 # Demo & Instructions for use

-Notebook 1 demonstrates how to use generate local steric and electronic information in data1.
+Notebook 1 demonstrates how to generate local steric and electronic information in data1.

 Notebook 2 demonstrates how to train and predict yield in data1.

 Notebook 3 demonstrates how to use generate local steric and electronic information in data2.

 Notebook 4 demonstrates how to train and predict enantioselectivity in data2.

+Baseline folder demonstrates how to train and predict yield/enantioselectivity by baseline MG-GCN, SEMG-GCN, baseline MG-MIGNN, and classical descriptors-models.

 # Generation of SEMG